Skip to Content

 The main opposition Bangladesh Nationalist Party on Tuesday urged people to exercise restraint in what it said was a “transitional moment on our democratic path.”

-“It would defeat the spirit of the revolution that toppled the illegitimate and autocratic regime of Sheikh Hasina if people decide to take the law into their own hands without due process,” Tarique Rahman, the party’s acting chairman, wrote on X.
+“It would defeat the spirit of the revolution that toppled the illegitimate and autocratic regime of Sheikh Hasina if people decide to take the law into their own hands,” Tarique Rahman, the party’s acting chairman, wrote on X.

 “I think the next leader of the country should learn from the students that if anyone becomes corrupt, a traitor, or takes any action against the country, they will face the same fate,” said Mohammad Jahirul Islam, a student in Dhaka.

-Hasina, 76, was elected to a fourth consecutive term in January polls that were boycotted by her main opponents.
-Thousands of opposition members were jailed before the voting, and the U.S. and the U.K. denounced the result as not credible, though the government defended it.
+Hasina, 76, was elected to a fourth consecutive term in January, an election boycotted by her main opponents.
+Thousands of opposition members were jailed before the vote, and the United States and the United Kingdom denounced the result as not credible.

-After fleeing Dhaka, Hasina landed at a military airfield near New Delhi on Monday and met Indian National Security Adviser Ajit Doval, the Indian Express newspaper reported.
-She was taken to a safe house and planned to travel to the United Kingdom, it said.
+After fleeing Dhaka, Hasina landed Monday at a military airfield near New Delhi and met Indian National Security Adviser Ajit Doval, the Indian Express newspaper reported.
+She planned to travel to the United Kingdom, it said.

-Indian External Affairs Minister S. Jaishankar confirmed her presence and told Parliament that Hasina “at very short notice requested approval to come for the moment to India.”
+Indian External Affairs Minister S. Jaishankar told Parliament that Hasina “at very short notice requested approval to come for the moment to India.”

 Saaliq reported from New Delhi, India.